wzeren/wzeren.github.io/_posts/2021-11-24-Zeren-Simon-Wang-site-launched.md

 date: 2021-11-24
 ---

-Well.
-Finally got around to putting this old website together.
+My first blog post.
+I followed http://jmcglone.com/guides/github-pages/ to set it up.

 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.